cscorley/dissertation/chapters/4_results/1_flt.md

 \input{tables/feature_location_rq2}

-\ftwo asks how well a simulation of using a topic model would perform as it were to be used in real-time.
+\ftwo asks how well a TM-based FLT would perform as it were to be used in real-time.
 This is a much closer evaluation of an FLT to it being used in an actual development environment.
-Table
+Table \ref{table:feature_location_rq2}
-\ref{table:feature_location_rq2} summarizes the results of each subject system when evaluated at the file-level.
+summarizes the results of each subject system when evaluated at the file-level.
 In each of the tables, we bold the greater of the two MRRs.
 Again, since our goal is to show that temporal considerations must be given during FLT evaluation, we only care about statistical significance when the MRR is in favor of batch.

 There is an improvement in favor of historical simulation in MRR for only 1 of the 6 systems, which is not statistically significant at $p=0.96$.
 Four of the